 - Torch Light/ Head Lamp or Flash Light

 This are the major things to carry.
 So, for other stuffs, make your own experience of traveling to keep the things that are required for you.

 This trek is normally 5 to 7 days that start from/to Pokhara.
 This adventure trek often is blended with a few other relevant treks to Annapurna; lots of people mingle this trek with Annapurna Base camp trek, Ghorepani Poon Hill Trek, Khopra Danda Trek and so on.
 Similar to a lot of the Annapurna treks apart from Annapurna Circuit, Mardi Himal Trek also begins and finishes in Pokhara which is 200 km west from Kathmandu – a seven lake city and also biologically endowed destination to calm down after the massive hikes in Annapurna.

-If you are in Kathmandu and looking to reach at Pokhara then domestic air carriers operate a number of flights every day from Kathmandu airstrip.
-And then roughly 6-7 hours’ scenic drive by tourist bus which leaves every morning from Kantipath bus station.
-If you like to go by Local buses, then it leaves every one hour from Kathmandu till 4 pm as well.
+If you are in Kathmandu and looking to reach Pokhara, then domestic air carriers operate a number of flights every day from Kathmandu airstrip.
+And then roughly 6-7 hours’ scenic drive by tourist bus, which leaves every morning from Kantipath bus station.
+If you like to go by local buses, then they leave every one hour from Kathmandu till 4 pm as well.

 Day 1: Drive from Pokhara to Kande (1770 m) for 1 hr. and trek to Pothana via Australian Camp for 3 hrs.